dhercar/GDUM/README.md

 ![](README_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-Similarly, we can obtain the expected $u$ values when the site-level random effect is set to 0
+Similarly, we can obtain the expected $u$ values when the site-level random effect is set to 0, indicating the expected site uniqueness given the combination of predictors in each site.

 ``` r
 u_pred <- predict_gdum(m_gaus, response = 'uniqueness', re = FALSE)